-Test whether an oyster is still alive by tapping on their shells.
+Test whether an oyster is still alive by tapping on its shells.
 The shells should close tightly.
 Any oysters with open shells should be thrown out as they are already dead.

-Shucking can be done ahead of time, for convenience or for storage purposes.
+Shucking can be done ahead of time for convenience or storage purposes.
 After shucking and cleaning the oysters from shells, submerge them in the oyster liquor.
-Add water if the liquor is not enough to cover the oysters.
+Add water if the alcohol is not enough to cover the oysters.

 Remember that freezing kills the oysters!
 This means that you cannot eat them raw after freezing.
 Instead, cook the oysters and add them to your favorite casseroles and meals.